-E-mailing: Because this is an online course, communication will be almost exclusively through the messaging platform on Canvas or via email.
-For this reason, it is imperative that you set up your email alerts in Canvas to send you daily updates about assignments, communication from your instructors, and changes to the course (see instructions at https://guides.instructure.com/m/4212/1/710344-how-do-i-set-my-canvas-notification-preferences-as-a-student).
+Messaging: Because this is an online course, our communication will be exclusively through the messaging platform on Canvas, not email!
+For this reason, it is imperative that you set up your email alerts in Canvas to send you daily updates about assignments, communication from your instructors, and changes to the course (see instructions at https://guides.instructure.com/m/4212/l/710344-how-do-i-set-my-canvas-notification-preferences-as-a-student).
 You should therefore also check your e-mail regularly and read all messages from Canvas (they aren't spam!).
-I will often not be able to reply immediately to messages but will respond to workweek e-mails within 24 hours and weekend e-mails within 36 hours.
+We will often not be able to reply immediately to messages, but we will respond to workweek messages within 24 hours and weekend messages within 36 hours.

-Office Hours: See above for my office hours.
-Please keep in mind you can meet with me in person or virtually (via Skype or telephone).
-If none of the listed times work for you, please send me a message through Canvas to schedule an appointment at a different time.
-Many students find it extremely helpful to meet in person since no face-to-face contact is built into this online course.
-Please consider meeting with me sooner rather than later to make sure that you are on the right track the whole course!
+Office Hours: See above for each of our office hours.
+Please keep in mind you can meet with Kris in person or virtually (via Skype or telephone) and only virtually with Allen (via Skype).
+If none of the listed times work for you, please send us a message through Canvas to schedule an appointment at a different time.
+Many students find it extremely helpful to meet with us since no in-person contact is built into this online course.
+Please consider meeting with us sooner rather than later to make sure that you are on the right track the whole course!